Marion, Ohio: Sports

-The Oorang Indians, a traveling NFL team based in nearby LaRue, played their only true "home" game in Marion in 1923.
+The Oorang Indians, a traveling NFL team based in nearby La Rue, played their only true "home" game in Marion in 1923.
 It is the former home of the Marion Blue Racers, an indoor football team in X-League Indoor Football; the Marion Mayhem, also an indoor football team in the CIFL; and a professional ice hockey team, the Marion Barons, which played in the International Hockey League during the 1953–54 season.

 Marion was home to numerous minor league baseball teams between 1900 and 1951, including the Marion Senators, Marion Presidents, Marion Cardinals and Marion Cubs.
 Future U.S. President Warren G. Harding was a part owner of the Marion Diggers, who played as members of the Class D level Ohio State League from 1908 to 1912.

 Marion has been home to numerous individual and team high school state championships.
 In the early 1980s, Tina Kneisley was a national and world roller skating champion in pairs and ladies freestyle, and Scott Duncan was a WUSA National Champion in wrestling.